LabO8/nestjs-s3/site/docs/buckets.md

 const result = await this.bucketService.find('test');
 ```

-This method will return a `Promise` with a `Bucket` object if found or `undefined` if it cannot find a bucket with this name.
+If found this method will return a `Promise` with a `Bucket` object, or if it cannot find a bucket - `undefined`.

 ### Upading a bucket

 #### Tagging

-We can do other things with a bucket like upading tags
+We can do other things with a bucket like updating tags

 ```typescript
 const result = await this.bucketService.tagging('test');